chipsalliance/VeeRwolf/README.md

 ## CPU configuration

-SweRVolf currently supports the SweRV EH1 and EL2 cores.
-For all targets SweRV EH1 is used by default unless there are hardware limitations (e.g. FPGA size) that only allows using SweRV EL2.
-All targets can optionally use SweRV EL2 by passing  `--flag=cpu_el2` as a run option to FuseSoC, e.g. `fusesoc run --target=sim --flag=cpu_el2 swervolf` will run the default simulation example using SweRV EL2.
+VeeRwolf currently supports the VeeR EH1 and EL2 cores.
+For all targets VeeR EH1 is used by default unless there are hardware limitations (e.g. FPGA size) that only allows using VeeR EL2.
+All targets can optionally use VeeR EL2 by passing  `--flag=cpu_el2` as a run option to FuseSoC, e.g. `fusesoc run --target=sim --flag=cpu_el2 veerwolf` will run the default simulation example using VeeR EL2.
 Also note that the max frequency of the processors can differ.
-E.g. on the Nexys A7 board SweRV EH1 will run at 50MHz while SweRV EL2 runs at 25MHz.
+E.g. on the Nexys A7 board VeeR EH1 will run at 50MHz while VeeR EL2 runs at 25MHz.
 The `clk_freq_hz` register in the system controller will always show the correct value.
 The bootloader and Zephyr board support is also set up to automatically adapt timer and UART speeds to the runtime-detected clock speed.